Effective use of conditions

 • Ecological safeguarding works

-• Need to agree materials – why can’t you do that after development has commenced?
+• Need to agree to materials – why can’t you do that after development has commenced?

-• Need to agree landscape details – it depends on what the condition says – would the ability to implement an effective landscaping scheme be compromised if it was post commencement?
+• Need to agree on landscape details – it depends on what the condition says – would the ability to implement an effective landscaping scheme be compromised if it was post-commencement?

-• Need to agree parking layout details – the main consideration at commencement is that the parking is achievable which should have been agreed before decision.
+• Need to agree on parking layout details – the main consideration at commencement is that the parking is achievable which should have been agreed upon before the decision.
 The actual details of each parking bay can usually wait until after commencement.

 Alternatives to a pre-commencement condition

-Pre occupation – this will ensure no one can move in before the condition is discharged.
-The developer is committed by this stage and will be very keen to discharge the condition
+Pre-occupation: this will ensure no one can move in before the condition is discharged.
+The developer is committed at this stage and will be very keen to discharge the condition.

-Pre occupation of x units – this allows the developer to get a return in their investment but not enough to forget about the condition
+Pre-occupation of x units: this allows the developer to get a return on their investment but not enough to forget about the condition.

 Avoid the 'tailpiece'